Twopoint333/Mais.Posse/README.md

 ALTER TABLE public.team_members ENABLE ROW LEVEL SECURITY;
 ALTER TABLE public.testimonials ENABLE ROW LEVEL SECURITY;

-CREATE POLICY "Public Read Access" ON public.marketing_campaigns FOR SELECT USING (true);
+CREATE POLICY "Public Read Access" ON public.marketing_campaigns FOR SELECT TO anon USING (true);
 CREATE POLICY "Admin Full Access" ON public.marketing_campaigns FOR ALL TO anon WITH CHECK (true);

-CREATE POLICY "Public Read Access" ON public.team_members FOR SELECT USING (true);
+CREATE POLICY "Public Read Access" ON public.team_members FOR SELECT TO anon USING (true);
 CREATE POLICY "Admin Full Access" ON public.team_members FOR ALL TO anon WITH CHECK (true);

-CREATE POLICY "Public Read Access" ON public.testimonials FOR SELECT USING (true);
+CREATE POLICY "Public Read Access" ON public.testimonials FOR SELECT TO anon USING (true);
 CREATE POLICY "Admin Full Access" ON public.testimonials FOR ALL TO anon WITH CHECK (true);